trekhleb/javascript-algorithms/src/algorithms/tree/inorder-traversal/README.en-IN.md

 # Inorder Traversal Algorithm

-Inorder traversal is an algorithm for traversing tree data structures.
-The algorithm involves visiting each node in a specific order: left branch, root node, and then the right branch.
+Inorder traversal is an algorithm for traversing tree data structures.The algorithm involves visiting each node in a specific order: left branch, root node, and then the right branch.
 This ensures that the nodes are visited in ascending order for Binary Search Trees (BST).

 ## Inorder Traversal Steps